-(b) Ability to provide systems that are designed and installed with a focus on performance and longevity;
+(b) Ability to provide systems that are designed and installed with a focus on performance and longevity; and

-(c) Ability to deal with both ODOE and consumers in a professional manner; and

-(d) Employment by a company with a Construction Contractors Board (CCB) license.
-Failure to meet any of these criteria are grounds for removal from being certified.
-(See Section 330-070-0045(2)).
+(c) Ability to deal with both ODOE and consumers in a professional manner.
+Failure to meet any of these criteria are grounds from removal from being certified.
+(See Section 330-070-0045 (2).)